History of the Montreal Canadiens: 1967–1979: Expansion era

 Larry Robinson, pictured in 2008, played 17 seasons in Montreal, winning six championships.

 The NHL doubled in size to 12 teams in 1967–68 and organized itself into two divisions: the East Division, with the original six teams, and the West Division, which contained the six expansion franchises.
-The playoff format was constructed so that an established team would face an expansion team in the Stanley Cup Finals.
+The playoff format was constructed so that an established team would face an expansion team in the Stanley Cup Final.
 The Canadiens recovered from their loss in 1967 to sweep the St. Louis Blues four games to none in both 1968 and 1969 for their 15th and 16th championships.

 The Canadiens missed the playoffs entirely in 1969–70, losing the last playoff spot in the East on a tiebreaker.
 On the last day of the season, New York defeated the Red Wings 9–5, tying Montreal in points and obtaining a five-goal lead on the Canadiens in total goals scored for the season.
 Montreal needed to win its game against the Black Hawks, or score at least five goals to qualify for the postseason.
 Trailing 5–2 with eight minutes to play, head coach Claude Ruel pulled his goaltender for an extra skater and watched Montreal surrender five empty net goals while scoring none to lose the game 10–2 and the final playoff spot to the Rangers.
 It was the only time between 1948 and 1995 that the Canadiens failed to make the playoffs.

 The team rebounded in 1970–71, winning its 17th Stanley Cup.
 Rookie Ken Dryden had played only six games in his NHL career when he was named the starting goaltender for the playoffs.
 He led the team to series wins over Boston, Minnesota and Chicago, winning the Conn Smythe Trophy as the most valuable player of the playoffs.
 Team captain Jean Beliveau, the fourth player in league history to score 500 career goals, announced his retirement following the season.
 Despite his Cup triumph, Al MacNeil was removed as coach after just one season amidst conflicts with several players, including Henri Richard, who described MacNeil as being "incompetent" during the playoffs.
 MacNeil was replaced by Scotty Bowman, a Montreal native and former Blues coach.
 Bowman coached the Canadiens for eight seasons, winning five Stanley Cups, including four in a row from 1976 to 1979.

 Following the success of the Summit Series in 1972, a series of exhibition games between NHL and Soviet league clubs known as the Super Series was launched.
 On New Year's Eve 1975, the Canadiens met the Soviet Red Army in a game that is considered to be one of the greatest ever played.
 A contest between the two greatest hockey teams in the world, the match ended in a 3–3 draw following Soviet goaltender Vladislav Tretiak's 35-save performance.